What’s the Difference: Joint Sealing with Teflon Tape and Pipe Dope

 Pipe dope is easier to apply

-Pipe dope, technically known as pipe-joint compound, is available in containers as small as 1 fl. oz. and as large as 32 fl. oz.
-To apply pipe dope to the male end of a threaded pipe or fitting, swab the threads with the supplied brush full of compound.
+Pipe dope is available in containers as small as 1 fl. oz. and as large as 32 fl. oz.
+To apply pipe dope to the male end of a threaded pipe or fitting, swab the threads with the supplied brush that’s been loaded with compound.
 Although using pipe dope can be a bit messier than sealing with Teflon tape, it’s faster.
 Similar to Teflon tape, pipe dope comes in versions designed for water lines and for gas lines.
 Read packages carefully because all dope cannot be used on plastics.

 Approximate cost: $3 per 8-oz. can